Edit

 Copilot lets you choose from a set of different language models to use in agent mode.
 Different models have different strengths, so the best model for you depends on your use case.

-To explore different models, select the model dropdown menu at the bottom of the chat input box and choose one of the available models from the list.
+To explore different models, select the Pick Model icon in the Copilot chat box and choose one of the available models from the list.

 Try some prompts